Nursing Home Abuse in California

 At this time, Solano House has not returned calls or made a public a statement regarding the incident.

 Keep in mind that if you or a loved one have been victim to nursing home abuse, it’s important to retain the legal services of a leading nursing home abuse lawyer.
-At McIver Brown law firm, our leading team of nursing home abuse lawyers have helped numerous victims go on to win the justice they’re entitled to.
-Give us a call today for a free consultation.
+Nursing home abuse lawyers have helped numerous victims go on to win the justice they’re entitled to.
+Call today for a free consultation.

 Man Pleads Guilty to Nursing Home Abuse Involving Rape of Elderly Woman